ammynaff/git-push---set-upstream-project7-neighborhood-map-master/README.md

 ## Instructions

 After cloning or downloading this file and you are in the project folder, you can run:
 `npm install`  This loads all the dependencies for the project.
-`npm start` This will open a local server with a message:

-A local server will open with the following message:
+`npm start`  A local server will open with the following message:

 `Compiled successfully!`
 `The app is running at:`